sdothum/dotfiles/bin/bin/README.md

 The bin directory is organized into a tree of subdirectories.
-The creation of the pseudo DSL functions for herbstluftwm was applied to the user bin scripts so actions such as "conky weather" or "dmenu music" could be incorporated into keybinds and calling scripts for better readability and code consolidation.
+The creation of the pseudo DSL functions for herbstluftwm was applied to the user bin scripts so actions such as "conky weather" or "menu music" could be incorporated into keybinds and calling scripts for better readability and code consolidation.